jsheroes/website/src/pages/eco-friendly.md

 ---
 layout: "../layouts/MarkdownLayout.astro"
-title: "An environmentally sustainable event"
+title: "A sustainable event"
 ---

-We are thrilled to announce that this year's conference in Cluj Napoca has been organized with sustainability in mind.
-We understand the importance of reducing our carbon footprint and promoting eco-friendly initiatives in the industry, which is why we have started to implement a few green initiatives to make this conference as sustainable as possible.
+As a person who is interested in ecology, we would like to inform you that this year’s conference in Cluj Napoca has been organized with sustainability in mind.
+We understand the importance of reducing our carbon footprint and promoting eco-friendly initiatives, which is why we have continued our efforts for 2024.

 ### The venue